Bredynki

-Bredynki is a village in the administrative district of Gmina Biskupiec, within Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 9 km north-east of Biskupiec and 39 km east of the regional capital Olsztyn.
+Bredynki (Bredinken) is a village in the administrative district of Gmina Biskupiec, within Olsztyn County, Warmian-Masurian Voivodeship, in northern Poland.
 It is situated in the historic region of Warmia.

 History

 The village was founded in 1599 within the Kingdom of Poland.
 In 1772 it was annexed by the Kingdom of Prussia in the First Partition of Poland.
 On 6 May 1863, the village was the site of a massacre of Polish inhabitants.
 Local farmers protested the taking of the lake from the village and handing it over to a local miller.
 Prussian troops fired on the crowd, killing more than a dozen people, including women, and wounding 30.
 In 1884, the Saint Roch chapel was built by the local people to commemorate the victims.